soywiz-archive/kaifu2x/README.md

 So the memory requirements are now much lower. `128*128*4*256=16MB`, and it is typical that the cli uses around ~50MB for any image size, though times still are slow until hardware acceleration is implemented.
 Also processor caches are most likely to hit, so for bigger images this is better.

+### Some numbers (v0.4.0)

+This versions already uses OpenCL, so it can achieve much better numbers with a good GPU.

 ### How does this work?